 Shipping Costs and International Postal Treaties

-Canada Post faces rising postal processing and delivery costs, as well as low-priority handling of packages from countries that do not pay shipping expenses as stipulated in international postal treaties.
+Canada Post faces rising postal processing and delivery costs and low-priority handling of packages from countries that do not pay shipping expenses as stipulated in international postal treaties.
 These factors contribute to delays in delivering all the mail.

 Priority Handling of Time-Sensitive Parcels

-Time-sensitive shipments are given precedence over other mail and parcels, resulting in delays for non-urgent items.
-This can be especially frustrating for customers who are waiting for important documents or packages.
+Time-sensitive shipments precede other mail and parcels, resulting in delays for non-urgent items.
+This can be especially frustrating for customers waiting for important documents or packages.

 Customer Complaints about Delivery Efforts

-Customers often complain about delivery efforts, claiming that not enough effort was made to deliver items, including knocking on the door and waiting for the recipient to collect the goods.
+Customers often complain about delivery efforts, claiming insufficient effort to deliver items, including knocking on the door and waiting for the recipient to collect the goods.
 These complaints contribute to the delays in delivery and highlight the need for improved customer service.

 Conclusion

-In conclusion, Canada Post’s slow service can be attributed to several factors, including compliance with mailing requirements, labor strikes, employee training, changes in parcel volumes and equipment needs, shipping costs, international postal treaties, and priority handling of time-sensitive parcels.
+In conclusion, Canada Post’s slow service can be attributed to several factors, including compliance with mailing requirements, labor strikes, employee training, parcel volumes, equipment needs changes, shipping costs, international postal treaties, and priority handling of time-sensitive parcels.